Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Keep in mind this is an average estimate across all traveler types and all destinations in Japan.

 Many automatically think of visiting Tokyo when thinking of Japan; while that’s an excellent idea, it’s also one of the most expensive places in Japan to visit.
-So, ultimately, the places you choose to go will factor in your cost per day.
+So, ultimately, the places you choose to go will factor into your daily cost.

 Cheapest Cities in Japan to Live